-Last week we began a much-anticipated project to completely blow out and remodel the downstairs room in our house Hilary and I have been using as our home offices over the last ten years.
+A couple of years ago we began a much-anticipated project to completely blow out and remodel the downstairs room in our house Hilary and I have been using as our home offices over the last ten years.
 Very exciting, right?
-It is, but with one big catch—this was Jimmy’s room and it is filled with Jimmy.
+It was, but with one big catch—this was Jimmy’s room, and it was filled with Jimmy.

 We boxed up the books and I brought them home and put them up in our attic.
 John and Evan donated the clothes and what little furniture there was to a Hollywood community resource center, and each of us selected at least one thing of Jimmy’s to keep.
 Brittany had already placed dibs on his writing table, which used to be her desk and that I had refinished.
 Evan selected the old expresso machine.
 John took the turntable and a few albums.
-I grabbed his well-worn leather jacket, with a Nordstrom’s label, he bought at a Goodwill store.
-Hilary later gave me a very nice leather jacket that gathers dust in my closet.
-I always wear Jimmy’s.
+I grabbed his well-worn leather jacket, with a threadbare Nordstrom’s label, he bought at Goodwill.
+I wear that jacket every chance I get.

-We’re talking about a lot of stuff…all of his original poems, stories and screenplays, his jazz saxophone music, two saxophones and a flute, hundreds of photos, report cards, newspaper clippings, I’m pretty sure every card he ever wrote us, a baseball glove, and three footballs autographed by several Chargers players.
-There were the outfits he wore to proms and Ryan and Brittany’s wedding, the cowboy boots, leather chaps and vest he wore every day from ages two to four, and a never worn Torrey Pines High School letterman’s jacket—”no better way to start a fight with kids from rival schools” he explained.
-A box of trophies from youth soccer, little league and Pop Warner, and hundreds of CDs of his favorite music, some purchased but mostly his own playlists of burned favorites.
-There were a ton more of his books, four shopping bags of condolence cards and the six guest books signed at his memorial service.
-And, of course, his queen size bed.
+We’re talking about a lot of stuff…all of his original poems, stories and screenplays, his jazz saxophone music, two saxophones and a flute, hundreds of photos, report cards, newspaper clippings, I’m pretty sure every card he ever wrote us was in one of the drawers.
+There was his baseball glove, and three footballs autographed by several Chargers players.
+The closets were home to the outfits he wore to proms and Ryan and Brittany’s wedding, the cowboy boots, leather chaps and vest he wore every day from ages two to four, and a never-worn Torrey Pines High School letterman’s jacket.
+“No better way to start a fight with kids from rival schools” he’d explained when I asked why he didn’t.

 Everything had to be taken out of his room before the demolition began.
 I offered to do the heavy lifting and make a first pass.
 Hilary gave me license to decide what to keep and toss.
-I promised myself I would set aside those things I felt needed input from Hilary or Brittany.
+I promised myself I would set aside those things I felt needed a thumbs up or down from Hilary or Brittany.

 Fortunately, I had just recently retired and had quite a bit of free time.
 I dedicated the next two weeks to spending some quiet, quality time with my son.
 It was very much like an archeological dig—each drawer, file cabinet, folder, and closet holding all of these memories and markers from each of his 24 years with us.
 I took my time.
-He/we had accumulated so much because he accomplished so much in such a short period of time.
+He and we had accumulated so much because he accomplished so much.

 Some decisions were easy.
-The floppy discs for the Nintendo games- in the trash bag.
-We will keep all of his writings because, like Faulkner and Van Gogh, I continue to believe Jimmy will be really posthumously famous one day.
+The floppy discs for the Nintendo games–into the trash bag.
+We would keep all of his writings, including the eight drafts of the last screenplay he was working on, Now’s the Time.
+Like F. Scott Fitzgerald, Faulkner and Van Gogh, I continue to believe Jimmy will be really posthumously famous one day.
 I’m reminded of the lines from The Band Perry’s hauntingly beautiful song, If I Die Young:

 A penny for your thoughts?
 Oh no,